HazyResearch/EmptyHeaded/dependencies/README.txt

-The install.sh script will install JPype for you.
+The install.sh script will install JPype locally for you.
-You must have sudo to install this (or you are left to your own devices).

 Example: